 Simillimum: the remedy that most closely matches to a person’s set of unique symptoms.

 Succussion: vigorous shaking to a homeopathic substance in water which enhances the healing properties of substances.

 Titers: the amount of antibodies found in a patient’s blood.
 Titers are not an indication of immunity, they are only a measurement of antibodies to a certain substance.

 Vaccines: injected substances that are used to stimulate the production of antibodies against one or several diseases; prepared from the causative agent of a disease, its products, or a synthetic substitute but without inducing the disease.
 Vaccines also include toxic adjuvants as well as heavy metals.

 Vaccination: a substance used to stimulate the production of antibodies and provide immunity against one or several diseases, prepared from the causative agent of a disease, its products, or a synthetic substitute, treated to act as an antigen without inducing the disease.

 Vaccine Injury: to be harmed by vaccines including disability, death or disfigurement from the substances in the vaccines.
 Also known as “vaccinosis”.

 Vital Force: the energy or spirit that animates living creatures; the soul.

 Water Dosing: to administer homeopathic remedies dissolved in water, by mouth, using various methods.

-Homeoprophylaxis Is The Safe, Proven Clinically Effective Alternative To Vaccines.
-It Stimulates Natural Immunity Against Infectious Diseases.
-We provide services to Children * College & Medical Students * Adults * Seniors * Mission Workers * Tourists
+Homeoprophylaxis Is The Safe, Proven Clinically Effective Alternative To Toxic Vaccines That Stimulates The Body’s Natural Immunity Against Infectious Diseases.
+HP Services for Children * College & Medical Students * Adults * Seniors * Mission Workers * Business Travelers * Tourists